 Not only faced with Germany's secured by American doughboys at reputedly finest soldiers, the Panzer 1300.
-At the same time, the 3rd batta-Grenadier and SS troops, 331st men were forced to fight the weather as well.
+Grenadier and SS troops, 331st men were forced to fight the weather as well.
 Through heavy snows, the fantrymen across the snow-covered doughboys pushed forward as the cold bitter wind cut their faces and Ottre leading to the Ronce forest. tore through their clothes.
 In the With the help of artillery, they snow-covered forests, the men round smashed an enemy strongpoint of no shelter.
 And though battle lulls well-dug in tanks and machine guns permitted them some rest in their steady advance, fires couldn't be built and hastily dug foxholes in the frozen earth were of no aid against the cold.
 For 10 consecutive days and nights with little sleep, cold rations their guns kept from freezing only by their continual operation - the men dug the enemy from their defenses capturing over 400 prisoners, a Nazi supply dump knocking out Mark Vs and trucks and left the Ardennes strewn with the bodies of Nazi supermen The second battalion was the first in the regiment to deliver a blow into the counteroffensive.
 Jumping off from Ottre southwest to Bihain, they helped repulse a vicious German counterattack and then continued south sweeping out strong enemy machine gun nests and tanks from the forest up to its southern edges Behind them came the first battalion.
 Pushing from the vicinity of Bihain to the southeastern edges of the forest, they launched a night attack over a mile of open ground upon the town of Langlir.
 They ene- lion stabbed forward through dense tered the town through heavy enemy artillery fire and direct tank fire.
+And after close-up bayonet and lize-Courtil road and the last escape trench knife fighting.
+Langlir was route to Courtil from Halconreux.